-The repayment level by contrast does vary quite a bit with competition and is highest when competition is low.
+The repayment level varies with the wealth level.
+High wealth entrepreneurs tend to be offered low interest rates.
+The lender's ability to capture entrepreneurial surplus is diminished for high wealth investors since they have a very good autarky outside option and marginal returns to capital are lower at high levels of capital.
+In contrast to the loan size, the repayment level does vary quite a bit with competition and is highest when competition is low.
 This reflects the division of surplus between the lenders and entrepreneurs.
 In highly uncompetitive environments a good amount of the profits that entrepreneurs make are captured by investors.
-The only limit on this process when $\phi=0$ is the outside option available and/or the possibility that an entrepreneur receives his efficiency utility.
-The ability to capture entrepreneurial surplus is diminished for high wealth investors since they have a very good autarky outside option.
+The only limit on this process when $\phi = 0$ is the outside option available and/or the possibility that an entrepreneur receives his efficiency utility.